❉ The end of the affair, and the beginning of reality TV…

 Hazan recalled: “As his relationship with Peter was collapsing, there were all these other couples around them, whose marriages were also collapsing.
 That was supposed to be the idea.”

-This motif is established with Mo McDemott’s repeated refrain, “When love goes wrong, there’s more than two people suffer”, as we see relations between Hockney and his patrons and exhibitors tested by the artist’s creative slump as they complain about his creative inaction, Birtwell and husband Ossie Clark’s marriage straying into fragile ground as Clark becomes a non-presence (“Ossie can’t bear sickness and depression”), and the Kasmin Gallery, where Hockney held his first exhibition in 1963, going belly-up: As art historian Chris Stephens noted, “the closure of the Kasmin Gallery coincided with a hiatus in Hockney’s art.
+This motif is established with Mo McDemott’s repeated refrain, “When love goes wrong, there’s more than two people suffer”, as we see relations between Hockney and his patrons and exhibitors tested by the artist’s creative inertia, Birtwell and husband Ossie Clark’s marriage straying into fragile ground as Clark becomes a non-presence (“Ossie can’t bear sickness and depression”), and the Kasmin Gallery, where Hockney held his first exhibition in 1963, going belly-up: As art historian Chris Stephens noted, “the closure of the Kasmin Gallery coincided with a hiatus in Hockney’s art.
 Uncertain of his way forward and recovering from the end of his relationship with Peter Schlesinger, the artist moved from home to home and almost gave up painting completely.”

 The film chronicles the emotional ripples that Hockney’s separation from Schlesinger casts on their coterie, as Hazan observed: